 Ans: a

-Response: See section 1.2, Basic Statistical Concepts
+Response: See section 1.2, Data Measurement

 Difficulty: Medium

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-55. A researcher wants to know what the average variation is in altimeters of small, privately owned airplanes.
+81. A researcher wants to know the average variation in the altimeters of small, privately owned airplanes.
 The task of determining this is expensive and time consuming, if even possible, given the large number of such airplanes.
-The researcher decides to use government records to randomly locate the owners of ten such planes and then get permission to test the altimeters.
+The researcher decides to use government records to randomly locate the owners of ten such planes and then get permission to test the altimeters in those planes.
 When the researcher is done, he will use the data gathered from the group of ten to reach conclusions about all small, privately owned airplanes.
 This process can best be described as _______.

 a) data statistics